-(field for entering the search value)

-To create the search, enter text in the field or drag and drop the value from a result field.
+(field for entering the search, enter text in the field or drag and drop the value from a result field.
 The name of an object can also be dragged and dropped directly into this field from the Network objects module.